EnochPoon/Python-Course/public/lessons/lesson00.md

 - This course is entirely made as an introduction to the field of programming.
 - The programming language used throughout the course is **Python 3**
-  - Please note that **this course is not mainly about learning how to code in Python** (as there are a whole lot of features in the language, we cannot get through so much of it); instead, this course is mainly about **learning how to think like a programmer, using Python as the primary tool.** Therefore, this course would rather be similar to the style of a first-year computer science course: more academic-style than application-style.
-However, proficiency in academic-style programming can allow you to learn its many applications much more efficiently.
+  - While this course does teach a decent amount about how to code in Python, please note that **this course is rather more focused on learning how to think like a programmer.** Therefore, this course would rather be similar to the style of a first-year computer science course: more academic-style than application-style.
+However, proficiency in academic-style programming can allow you to learn its many applications as well as other programming languages much more efficiently.
 - Although this course is very beginner-focused, it may not necessarily mean that it is "easy".
-Becoming a better programmer requires a lot of logical thinking, and puzzle-solving skills.
-Therefore, if you think you are good at math, there is a higher chance that you can do better in programming.
+The path to becoming a better programmer requires a lot of logical thinking, and puzzle-solving skills.
+Therefore, if you think you are good at math, there is a higher chance that you can do better in this course.
 But if you are not so good at math, this course may be more challenging.
 - This course also includes a lot of exercises.
 Just like learning math, you cannot simply read notes, memorize them, and expect yourself to be a proficient programmer; this skill requires a lot of practice.
   - There have been many cases where students may take several hours, sometimes over the span of days, just to solve a single problem.
 Stressing yourself too much from programming can be damaging to your health, so be sure you take breaks at certain times.